meteor/meteor/Development.md

 ## Notes when running from a checkout

-The following are some distict differences you must pay attention to when running Meteor from a checkout:
+The following are some distinct differences you must pay attention to when running Meteor from a checkout:

   * You cannot pin apps to specific Meteor releases or change the release using `--release`.